jrabbit/tw-tools-update/README.md

 - You have to enter your GitHub token given the number of required requests. (https://github.com/settings/tokens)
 - It only covers GitHub projects currently (BitBucket maybe one day ...)
 - We might apply a diff after the update, to keep manual changes
-- We might apply a filter before, to exclude this very project for example :-)

 Note: